KDE/websites-hig-kde-org/HIG/source/components/editing/grid.rst

 -  Sort grid items in a logical order.
 Make sure sorting fits translation.

 .. attention::
-   |devicon| For :doc:`accessibility </accessibility/index>` make sure to test
+   |accessicon| For :doc:`accessibility </accessibility/index>` make sure to
-   keyboard navigation with the grid.
+   test keyboard navigation with the grid.

 On-Demand Actions
 ^^^^^^^^^^^^^^^^^